 Telephone: (202) 784-9771Fax: (202) 784-9777E-mail: OHRCinfo@georgetown.eduWebsite: http://www.mchoralhealth.orgSingle photocopies available at no charge.

 This participant's folder provides information for a conference on early childhood caries.
-An initial description and discussion of current understanding are followed by short presenter biographies and papers on biological mechanisms of early childhood caries, psychosocial and behavioral issues in early childhood caries, prevention of early childhood caries, related research issues, related public health issues, policy issues, and a synopsis of the problem.
+An initial description and discussion of understanding are followed by short presenter biographies and papers on biological mechanisms of early childhood caries, psychosocial and behavioral issues in early childhood caries, prevention of early childhood caries, related research issues, related public health issues, policy issues, and a synopsis of the problem.
 A list of registered participants is included.

 Keywords: Conferences, Oral health, Dental caries, Infants, Early childhood caries, Psychosocial factors, Prevention, Research, Public health, Policy development

 Social Entrepreneurs.
 2009.
 Healthy children ready for school: The impact of First 5 in California's northwest region.
 [El Cerrito, CA]: First 5 Association of California, 43 pp, exec summ (4 pp).

 First 5 Association of California 1115 Atlantic Ave.
 Alamedia, CA 94501 Telephone: 510 (227)6967Fax: (510) 227-6901E-mail: email@example.comWebsite: http://www.f5ac.orgAvailable from the website.